our latest production

 Rajagopal composed the script of the play on the basis of the input of the women performers during a series of residencies at the Sangam, in collaboration with Hanne M. de Bruin and Maitri Gopalakrishna.
 The arangetram of the live performance of TAVAM took place at the Kuttu Kalai Kudam on 23rd of September 2021.

 In addition to the live performance, we made a cinematic adaptation of TAVAM.
-TAVAM the film (2022) was shot onsite by Bangalore-based film maker Sandhya Kumar.
+TAVAM the film was shot on site by Bangalore-based film maker Sandhya Kumar.
 The one-hour film has English subtitles and can be screened on request.

 The residencies of the women, the production and the film version have been made possible by funding from the Kattaikkuttu Sangam, Kalai Manram Foundation, Fideel, De Zaaier, International Relief Fund for Organizations in Culture and Education 2021, the German Federal Foreign Office, Goethe Institute (through) Ranga Shankara for supporting the filming of TAVAM.